bluebeano/gut-microbiome-metagenomics/README.md

 - assembly_long_read.sh and assembly_long_read(0).sh: Runs Flye on the long-reads to help resolve repetitive regions and structural variants that short reads miss.

 4. Taxonomy and Profiling
-- kraken2.sh: Runs a fast k-mer search to assign taxonomic labels to the sequences.
+- kraken2.sh: Runs a k-mer search to assign taxonomic labels to the sequences.
 - bracken.sh: Takes the Kraken2 output and estimates relative species abundance.

 ---